mingrutar/valant-test/myjpa/ReadMe.txt

 ---- 4/2/2016 update  ----
-1) change the behavior of adding item: if item not exist, add it.
-The following is the command and output in log: curl -H "Content-Type: application/json" -X POST -d '{"label":"label20","expiration":234567,"type":"A"}' http://localhost:8080/ in log: 2016-04-02 17:06:08.189  INFO 5812 --- [nio-8080-exec-3] c.m.controller.ValantController          : Added item: Item [id=7, label=label20, expiration=Wed Dec 31 16:03:54 PST 1969, type=A]
+1) change the behavior of adding item:
- if the item exist, ignore the item.
+ a) if item not exist, add it and return HTTP status CREATED.
 The following is the command and output in log:
+	curl -H "Content-Type: application/json" -X POST -d '{"label":"label20","expiration":234567,"type":"A"}' http://localhost:8080/
+	in log: 2016-04-02 17:06:08.189  INFO 5812 --- [nio-8080-exec-3] c.m.controller.ValantController          : Added item: Item [id=7, label=label20, expiration=Wed Dec 31 16:03:54 PST 1969, type=A]

+ b) if the item exist, ignore the item and return HTTP status UNPROCESSABLE_ENTITY.
+The following is the command and output in log:
 	curl -H "Content-Type: application/json" -X POST -d '{"label":"label2","expiration":234567,"type":"A"}' http://localhost:8080/
 	2016-04-02 17:07:16.753  INFO 5812 --- [nio-8080-exec-5] c.m.controller.ValantController          : Item already exist.
 Ignored the item for saving.

 2) the notification is built on Spring EventBus.
 Currently, the receiver (see SimpleReceiver.java) writes a message to the log.
    Next item illustrates the details of how to verify expiration notifications.

-3) expiration case for testing without waiting: in src/main/resources/application.properties: change 'seedDatabase = false' => 'seedDatabase = true'.
+3) for testing expiration without waiting: in src/main/resources/application.properties: change 'seedDatabase = false' => 'seedDatabase = true'.
     This will seed 4 items to the inventory db by executing MyjpaApplication::seedDB(InventoryRepository ir):
 		a) Item("Label1", getExpirationDate(-1), "Type_1");		//yesterday